gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 - UI updates dynamically to show only enabled hosts
 - Must have at least one host enabled

+### Copy All Links
+- One-click button in the Public Links header
+- Copies all enabled host links to clipboard
+- Formats links one per line for easy sharing
+- Uses base URLs (e.g., https://gofile.io) if no links generated yet
+- Perfect for quickly sharing all mirror links

 ### Mini Mode
 - Compact window with stacked layout
 - Always stays on top of other windows